Last Updated on 06/27/2022 by Desmond

 Except for the yellow large tea, the others are all made from the tenderest buds and leaves.
-Yellow tea processing also low-degree; some even skip the rolling.
+Yellow tea processing is also low-degree; some even skip the rolling.
 It makes many fuzzes still retained on the buds, which are called “Hao” and often seen on white tea.
-They are rich in amino acids and provided much of the fresh tastes.
+They are rich in amino acids and provide much of the fresh tastes.

 The dried leaves of yellow tea show yellow-green, with a herbaceous smell, similar to green tea.
-After brewed, the infusion is a pure yellow, sending a mild and full aroma.
-About the mouthfeel, yellow tea still got some astringency but not as strong as green tea.
+After brewing, the infusion is a pure yellow, sending a mild and full aroma.
+About the mouthfeel, yellow tea still got some astringency but is not as strong as green tea.
 Due to the slight fermenting, it tastes much more mellow and smooth.
 The buds tea with much fuzz on will taste brisker.
 Floral and sweetness are the primary flavor of yellow tea.
 To the Weishan Maojian, it even got a unique smoky flavor.

 Why Yellow Tea Is So Rare

 Sealing yellow is the most essential step in yellow tea processing, which makes it distinguish from green tea.
 It is a challenging technology, and even the most senior tea master can not ensure success every time.
 Besides, most of the leaves requirements are the same as green tea – the tenderest buds and leaves in a year.
-Face to the limited source, tea factories prefer to process them into green tea, which is much popular, to get more profits.
+Face to the limited source, tea factories prefer to process them into green tea, which is much more popular, to get more profits.